netxms/netxms-doc/admin/windows-event-log-synchronization.rst

 Agent Configuration for Event Log Synchronization
 =================================================

-Agent configuration to enable Windows Eveng Log Synchronization can be done in two ways:
+Agent configuration to enable Windows Event Log Synchronization can be done in two ways:

 #.
 In agent's configuration file
 #.
 Using Agent Configuration policy.
 For more information see
    :ref:`agent-policies-label`.

-Windows Eveng Log Synchronization subagent should be enabled in agent
+Windows Event Log Synchronization subagent should be enabled in agent
 configuration:

 .. code-block:: cfg